readevalprint/acme-dao/readme.md

 # Goal

-In the same way ERC20 and 23 (223 ?) have standardized how tokens are created and transfer AcmeDAO hopes to standardize the interfaces between companies and employees.
+In the same way ERC20 and 23 (223 ?) have standardized how tokens are created and transfered, AcmeDAO hopes to standardize the interfaces between companies and employees.

 Company: